-In 2020 alone over 165,300 acres of CRP will expire in Minnesota.
-In 2021 and 2022 an additional 166,000 acres of CRP will expire.
+In 2021 and 2022 an additional 144,000 acres of the USDA Conservation Reserve Program (CRP) will expire.
 Minnesota was once a land of 18 million acres of prairie.
 Today less than two percent remains.
-The few acres of native remnant prairie that remain were once thought of as too rocky or wet for row crops but not anymore.
+The few acres of native remnant prairie that remain were once thought of as too rocky or wet for row crops , but not anymore.
 If the current trajectory of grassland and prairie loss continues it will be devastating to grassland wildlife populations, including pollinator species.

-This proposal, working in partnership with Prairie Conservation Plan Local Technical Teams (LTTs), focuses on protecting current grasslands and buffering native prairie that are within wildlife habitat complexes not covered by other conservation programs.
-There are programs for native prairie such as MNDNR Native Prairie Bank, Federal Native Tallgrass Prairie (NTP)s and programs for cropland, but there are no programs for moderate quality prairies that have the potential for higher quality through protection and management.
+This proposal, working in partnership with Prairie Conservation Plan Local Technical Teams (LTTs) and local SWCD's focuses on protecting current grasslands and buffering native prairie that are within wildlife habitat complexes not covered by other conservation programs.
+There are programs for native prairie such as MNDNR Native Prairie Bank, Federal Native Tallgrass Prairie (NTP) and programs for cropland, but there are no programs for moderate quality prairies that have the potential for higher quality through protection and management.
 As Soil and Water Conservation Districts (SWCDs) and LTTs review these areas for possible enrollment, they may find additional tracts that are native prairie.
 With this project, some native prairie may be included to square up parcels.
 In cases where larger tracts are identified, they will contact the DNR's Biological Survey and Native Prairie Bank staff for a more formal botanical survey of the site.

 The loss of native prairie and grassland habitat is arguably the greatest conservation challenge facing northwest, western and southern Minnesota.
-This proposal aims to protect 830 acres of prairie and grassland habitat by coordinating and accelerating the enrollment of Reinvest in Minnesota (RIM) through private land easements.
+This proposal aims to protect 880 acres of prairie and grassland habitat by coordinating and accelerating the enrollment in Reinvest in Minnesota (RIM) through private land easements.
 This level of acceleration is needed to address today's rapid loss of grassland habitat and meet the goals set forth in the Minnesota Prairie Conservation Plan.